2025 Solar Incentives Guide for Asheville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+Federal incentives are the type of incentives that you are most likely to have heard of.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.
+The ITC is a tax credit equal to a certain percentage of the money you spend on your solar system.

 State & Local Solar Incentives